Merlyn (DC Comics): DC Rebirth

-In the DC Rebirth relaunch, the Green Arrow series reveals that Arthur King changed his name to Malcolm Merlyn (a concept incorporated from the Arrow television series).
+In the DC Rebirth relaunch, the Green Arrow series reveals that Merlyn was born Arthur King and legally changed his name (a concept incorporated from the Arrow television series).
 When he was around 25 years old, Malcolm joined the League of Assassins, an ancient, international order of the world's greatest killers, and was trained by their leader Ra's al Ghul himself.
-Malcolm's commencement ceremony into the organization involved him digging an eight-foot-long, six-foot-deep, and four-foot-wide grave, which he had to lie in to purge himself of his past life and emerge reborn.
-Now a deadly assassin known as the Dark Archer, Malcolm is contracted by Cyrus Broderick, a director of the Ninth Circle criminal organization, to frame the Green Arrow (Oliver Queen) for murder after he destroyed the Inferno, their base of operations that hosted their "bank" and resources.
+Malcolm's commencement ceremony into the organization involved him digging a grave which he laid in to purge himself of his past life and emerge reborn.
+Now a deadly assassin known as the Dark Archer, Malcolm is contracted by Cyrus Broderick, a director of the Ninth Circle, to frame Green Arrow for murder after he destroys the Inferno, their base of operations.
 Using arrows resembling Green Arrow's for multiple high-profile killings, including the murder of famous soccer player Cy Sampson, the Dark Archer succeeds in tarnishing the hero's image and reputation.
 Green Arrow and the Dark Archer later engage in a fierce duel, with Oliver believing the hooded villain to be Malcolm's son, Tommy.
 Malcolm then reveals himself to Oliver as "the original Dark Archer", and proceeds to best his foe in combat whilst taunting him.
 Before Malcolm can kill Oliver, however, the intervention of Black Canary and the police forces the villain to flee.
 As he escapes, Merlyn fires an arrow at the police chief, whom Green Arrow narrowly manages to save at the cost of his own bow, which is shattered by Merlyn's shot.

 In Batman, Merlyn was one of the assassins hired by the Penguin and the Designer to kill Batman.
 He was captured by the GCPD, but managed to escape.
-He, along with Cheshire, attempted to attack Catwoman and Harley Quinn at a cemetery, but both were defeated by them.
+He, along with Cheshire, attempts to attack Catwoman and Harley Quinn before they defeat him.

 Powers and abilities

-Merlyn (Arthur King) has been established as one of the greatest and most accurate archers in the DC Universe.
-His archery and marksmanship skills exceed those of Green Arrow, Emiko Queen, Shado, Roy Harper, Connor Hawke, Celestial Archer, and his own son, Tommy Merlyn.
-The Dark Archer has been known to use trick arrows to kill his targets, including explosive arrows that detonate upon impact.
-He is extremely proficient with swords, throwing knives, and various other weapons as well.
-Having been trained by the League of Assassins, Merlyn is at the prime of human physical and mental conditioning, possessing advanced strength, agility, and reflexes.
-He is a master in the art of stealth and has an incredibly high tolerance for pain, and his Kevlar body armor further enhances his durability.
-Merlyn is also a formidable expert in many forms of hand-to-hand combat and martial arts, being able to best the likes of Green Arrow with relative ease.
+Merlyn is among the greatest and most accurate archers in the DC Universe.
+His archery and marksmanship skills rival those of Green Arrow, and exceed those of Emiko Queen, Shado, Roy Harper, Connor Hawke, Celestial Archer, and his own son Tommy.
+Merlyn has been known to use trick arrows to kill his targets, including explosive arrows that detonate upon impact.
+Having been trained by the League of Assassins, he is proficient with swords, throwing knives, and various other weapons, and is an expert in numerous forms of hand-to-hand combat and martial arts, being able to best the likes of Green Arrow with relative ease.

+After the defeat of the Leviathan organization, portions of Merlyn's body are replaced by advanced cybernetics, granting him superhuman durability and illusion casting abilities.